pupara/OfficeDocs-SkypeForBusiness/Skype/SfbOnline/set-up-your-computer-for-windows-powershell/diagnose-problems-with-the-skype-for-business-online-connector.md

 ## Failed to connect to Live ID Server
 <a name="BKMKFailedConnect"> </a>

+> [!WARNING]
+> Live ID authentication has been deprecated for Skype For Business online Connector.
+Please use Team PowerShell Module to manage online tenant.
+When managing hybrid environments, please upgrade to latest cummulative update or use oAuth authentication.

 There are typically three reasons why your connection attempt might fail with the following error message:

   - **Error**: *Get-CsWebTicket : Failed to connect live id servers.
 Make sure proxy is enabled or machine has network connection to live id servers.*